ballerina-platform/module-ballerinax-np/ballerina/README.md

 2. Model in a parameter

-    Alternatively, to have more control over the model for each function, a `context` parameter of type `np:Context`, with the `model` field of type `np:Model`, can be introduced in the function.
+    Alternatively, to have more control over the model for each function, a `context` parameter of type `np:Context`, with the `model` field of type `np:ModelProvider`, can be introduced in the function.

     ```ballerina
     public isolated function reviewBlog(